International Politics BSc

 - We have good links with key political figures and institutions.

-As well as offering students some of the best teaching in our subject areas, we are committed to helping you progress confidently through the levels of your degree programme.
+We are committed to helping you progress confidently through the levels of your degree programme.
 To achieve this, we devote as much care to your initiation into higher education, both by entry-level courses and study skills teaching, as to the completion of your learning at Level 3.

-Students are encouraged to use the University’s exchange scheme with the State University of New York at Brockport (which includes the opportunity to do a work placement in Washington or Albany).
+Students are encouraged to use the university’s exchange scheme with the State University of New York at Brockport (which includes the opportunity to do a work placement in Washington or Albany).

 How will I be taught?